MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch1.md

 * Enable spatial audio on your developer workstation

 ## Create a project and import MRTK
-Create an empty Unity 3D project and follow the instructions at [MRTK NuGet instructions](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/MRTKNuGetPackage.html) to use Nuget to install MRTK.
+Create an empty Unity 3D project.
+Then follow the instructions at [MRTK NuGet instructions](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/MRTKNuGetPackage.html) to use Nuget to install MRTK.

 ## Set up MRTK in your project
 See Chapter 1 of the [MR Learning Base Module](https://docs.microsoft.com/en-us/windows/mixed-reality/mrlearning-base-ch1) to set up your project to use MRTK.
 Because you've already installed MRTK using NuGet, you can skip the step to import the MRTK .unitypackage, moving on to the setup instructions.